kktsuji/tsuji-website/content/til/github/static-blog-comment-system-github-utterances.md

 ---
-title: 'GitHub Issues Based Comment System "utterances" for Static Website'
+title: 'Comment System "utterances" Built on GitHub Issues for Static Website'
 description: ''
 date: 2024-11-03T20:00:00+09:00
 lastmod:
 draft: false
 ---

+**Note: This blog adopted Giscus.
+See [this post](https://tsuji.tech/giscus-github/).**

 [utterances](https://github.com/utterance/utterances) is a cool tool built on GitHub for embedding comment forms on static websites.